Difference between Alkalis and Bases

 Water does not dissolve bases.
 Zinc hydroxide and copper oxide are examples of bases.
 Following are some important properties of bases:

 - The base interacts with the acid to neutralise it.

 - The base has a harsh flavour and is slick to the touch.

 - When they react with acids, they form salt molecules and water.

 - A strong base and a weak base are two different types of bases.

 - NaOH is an example of a strong base.

 - NH3 is an example of a weak base.

-Aluminium hydroxide, sodium hydroxide, potassium hydroxide, ammonium hydroxide, and lithium carbonate are some of the most regularly utilised alkalies that can cause toxicity.
-Ammonium hydroxide and lithium carbonate are two alkalies that are commonly utilised to treat a wide range of illnesses and disorders.
-In clinical medicine, bicarbonate-containing alkalies are widely used to treat metabolic acidosis.
+Aluminium hydroxide, sodium hydroxide, potassium hydroxide, ammonium hydroxide, and lithium carbonate are some of the most regularly utilised alkalis that can cause toxicity.
+Ammonium hydroxide and lithium carbonate are two alkalis that are commonly utilised to treat a wide range of illnesses and disorders.
+In clinical medicine, bicarbonate-containing alkalis are widely used to treat metabolic acidosis.